audreyadouglas/mouse_action_rec/README.md

 For all other parts of the pipeline use pip install requirements.txt

+# Repo Overview
+pred_task1.py - Trains stage 1 of the network to predict if an action happens. predict_ifaction.ipynb - Use model trained from pred_task1.py to create video clips. video_embedding_qwen2.ipynb - Feed in video clips from predict_ifaction.ipynb to create embeddings. action_pred_network.ipynb - Use embeddings from video_embedding_qwen2.ipynb to train action prediction network. action_pred_network.ipynb - Using model from action_pred_network.ipynb or clustering predicts actions and evaluates model.

 # Demo
-To try a quick demo with pretrained models, use ----.pynb.
+To try a quick demo with a set video and pretrained models, use ----.ipynb.